 Amazon

 Comparing the setup of Shopify vs Amazon store, the setup process on Amazon might be a bit more intricate than Shopify.
-It involves several steps before signing up and demands a significant amount of detailed information.
+Even if you just need to fill in your Amazon store information and add product information for your listings, it involves several steps before signing up and demands a significant amount of detailed information.

 Additionally, their dashboard appears more complicated, containing a lot of information, making it a bit confusing for beginners.
 Also, the process of uploading images to product listings can be a bit cumbersome initially, but as you become familiar with the function, it becomes easier over time.